nuwave/lighthouse/docs/master/eloquent/nested-mutations.md

 See [this issue](https://github.com/nuwave/lighthouse/issues/900) for further discussion.

+## Security considerations

+Lighthouse has no mechanism for fine-grained permissions of nested mutation operations.
+Field directives such as [@can](../api-reference/directives.md#can) apply to the whole field.

+Make sure that fields with nested mutations are only available to users who are allowed to execute all reachable nested mutations.

 ## BelongsTo

 We will start of by defining a mutation to create a post.